The digitalization of the economy is creating new opportunities for women in developing countries.

 Harnessing the positive impact of digital technology, combined with the transformative power of female entrepreneurship could help accelerate wealth creation and poverty reduction in these regions.
 However, this potential is far from being fully exploited as women struggle to scale their business and get a seat at decision-making tables.

 These challenges generally derive from to cultural gender biases, lack of representation as well as unequal access to funding, among others.

 UNCTAD is championing the eTrade for Women initiative to advance the empowerment of women through ICTs (SDG target 5.b).
-This new endeavor undertaken with the support of the Netherlands and in collaboration with eTrade for all partners aims at allowing more female digital entrepreneurs to make their voices heard in high-level political decision-making processes and to empower the next generation of female entrepreneurs in developing countries.
+This new endeavor undertaken with the support of our core donors and in collaboration with eTrade for all partners aims at allowing more female digital entrepreneurs to make their voices heard in high-level political decision-making processes and to empower the next generation of female entrepreneurs in developing countries.